Ingravido/composite-future-poc/README.md

 POC using vertex's compositeFuture feature to perform Futures in parallel

 ## Context
-We wanted sure that two Future promises are triggered at the same time.
+We want to ensure that two Future promises are triggered at the same time.
 For a certain test, we have the need to simulate the same interaction with a service like it will have in production environment.
 Being able to trigger two Futures in parallel will be us the needed confidence with the test.

 ## Proposed solution
 Leveraging on the `CompositeFuture.all` feature of vert.x the can run several async operations in parallel.